Yogesh-7523/cloudsek_assignment/README.md

 # Post Commenting Service

-This application is a post commenting service.
-Each post can have comments, and these comments can have child comments.
-Additionally, comments are editable even after they have been posted.
+This application is a post commenting service where each post can have comments, and these comments can have child comments.
+Comments are editable even after they have been posted.
+Users can make their comments bold, italic, and also add links to their comments.

+## Tech Stack
+- Frontend: React.js
+- Backend: Fastify, Node.js
+- Database: Postgres
+- ORM: Prisma

 ## Installation Process